albertochebly/GRC-Manager/PRODUCTION-DEPLOYMENT-GUIDE.md

 - Link it to the Default Organization with `isActive: true`
 - Enable the PCI DSS gap assessment in the sidebar navigation

-### 2. Verify Framework Activation
+### 3. Verify Framework Activation
-After running the script, you should see:
+After running both scripts, you should see:
 - "PCI DSS Gap Assessment" appears in the left sidebar navigation
 - Dashboard shows "1 active framework" instead of "0 active frameworks"
 - Users can access `/pci-dss-gap-assessment` page without errors

-### 3. Test PCI DSS Assessment Features
+### 4. Test PCI DSS Assessment Features
 1. **Navigate to PCI DSS Gap Assessment**
    - Should load without errors
    - Should display all 12 requirements with sub-requirements